-You have the opportunity to lead: to show up with confidence, connected to others, and committed to a purpose in a way that inspires others to follow.
-Maybe it’s in your workplace, or in your relationships, or simply in your own life.
+You have the opportunity to lead: to show up with confidence, connected to others and committed to a purpose in a way that inspires others to follow.
+Maybe it’s in your workplace, your relationships, or your own life.

-But great leadership—leadership that aligns teams, inspires action, and achieves results—is hard.
+But great leadership—the kind that aligns teams, inspires action, and achieves results—is hard.
 And what makes it hard isn’t theoretical, it’s practical.
 It’s not about knowing what to say or do.
 It’s about whether you’re willing to experience the discomfort, risk, and uncertainty of saying or doing it.